 5. Provide appointment reminders and alerts.

 It makes good business sense to be proactive in reminding customers of appointments.
 This reduces the number of canceled or missed appointments, which keeps customers satisfied, employees busy, and your calendar full.
 You can set up your text messaging or calendar app to send appointment reminders when the customer makes the appointment, several days before the appointment, and on the date of the appointment.
-Include a call to action that compels the customer to confirm the appointment, as well as a way for the customer to reschedule or cancel the appointment.
+Include a call to action that compels the customer to confirm the appointment and a way for the customer to reschedule or cancel the appointment.

 You can use text messaging to send alerts about limited-time offers, changes to seasonal inventory, updates on new arrivals, links to special events, and more.
-This form of proactive text messaging can boost sales, increase traffic to your business and website, and spur customer interest.
+This form of proactive text messaging can boost sales, increase your business and website traffic, and spur customer interest.

 6. Use polls and surveys to collect customer feedback.